sarkashr/aqm-afg/README.md

 --------------------------------------------------------------------------------

-Activating SSH on Raspberry Pi:
+Activating SSH on Raspberry Pi (headless):

-Create an empty file named "ssh" and put in the root folder of "boot" partition in the microSD, and NOT in the "rootfs" partition.
+Create an empty file named `ssh` and put it in the root folder of `boot` partition in the microSD, and NOT in the `rootfs` partition.

+Can also be activated with `$ sudo raspi-config` if keyboard and display access is available.

 --------------------------------------------------------------------------------